 In New South Wales, a standards-referenced approach is used to report student achievement.
-Achievement standards have two important components that can be thought of in terms of what and how well:
+Achievement standards have two important components that can be thought of in terms of:

 - what students are expected to learn; and - how well they have achieved.